City-of-Helsinki/remppa/components/README.md

   not encouraged to be used.
 - LOG_PLAINTEXT_PLATE when set True, print the plaintext license plate in the log.
 This setting should not be used in production.
+- ROI: The Region of interest index to follow with plate reader.
+Increase if you have more than one ROI, and you want to read from another ROI.

 ## Database